G23-048: Uncooked mustard. Handle with care.

 If you have a mustard that doesn’t shatter, you can just wait until the whole field turns brown, and harvest it.

-If you have one that shatters — where the seed pods split once they turn brown, and mine has been doing — you can’t wait that long.
+If you have one that shatters — where the seed pods split once they turn brown, as mine has been doing — you can’t wait that long.

 Instead, you’re going to have to harvest it partly green.
 That inevitably means harvesting seed pods that are in a wide range of maturities.